 HOW THE LAB PART OF THE COURSE RUNS:

 Field lab sections are not “drop-in” or casual – once enrolled in a specific section, you work with a consistent set of colleagues and will be assessed by the same TA through the term.
 Your attendance and participation in labs is not optional; you can earn about 20% of the course grade by completing them, so it’s well worth your effort.
 Each student is a vital part of our team, and equipment is organized to suit the expected number of students, so unexcused absences will be penalized.
-We have other rules too – see the detailed lab Manual, to be posted in the Field Labs folder.
+We have other rules too – see the detailed lab Manual, to be posted in the Labs area on Canvas.

 There is no lab-book to buy – the general lab Manual document, and materials specific to each lab, will be posted on Canvas for you to download.
-The Manual contains all background information you require (uploading/downloading class data, rules about timing and reports, etc. – read it and follow it.
+The Manual contains all background information you require (uploading/downloading class data, rules about timing and reports, etc.) – read it and follow it.

 |Data upload deadline||TA Office hrs (Thu-Fri)||Hand-in deadline|